namsral/flag/README.md

-Flag
+# jnovack/flag

-===
+**jnovack/flag** is a drop in replacement for Go's flag package with the addition to parse files and environment variables.
+If you support the [twelve-factor app methodology][], Flag complies with the third factor;

-Flag is a drop in replacement for Go's flag package with the addition to parse files and environment variables.
-If you support the [twelve-factor app methodology][], Flag complies with the third factor; "Store config in the environment".
+"Store config in the environment".

 [twelve-factor app methodology]: http://12factor.net